KadinTucker/GrandSpace/rulebook/warfare.md

 ## Mechanics of Combat

-When a ship and an enemy ship that is a valid target (as in the above list of hostile actions) are in the same system, the ship may [attack](../rulebook/actions/battle.md) the other ship.
+When a ship and an enemy ship that is a valid target (as in the above list of hostile actions) are in the same system, the ships may engage in [combat](glossary/combat.md) with the other ship.
 The ship will attack the other so long as it is not preoccupied with another task.

 When a ship attacks, it deals 1 damage.
 Without any technological advances, ships have a maximum of 5 health, and fire 1 shot every three seconds.